 This has led to many owners scratching their heads, wondering if quinoa is all it’s cracked up to be.

-Below, we’ll chat about quinoa, its potential benefits, and identify the best dog foods with quinoa for your pet.
+Below, we’ll chat about quinoa, explain its potential benefits, and share the best dog foods with quinoa for your pet.

 What Is Quinoa?